 Most lecturers prefer to be contacted by email rather than a phone call or a drop in due to their busy schedules.
 All lecturers are very good at replying.
-If you've heard nothing within two days, try again.
-Persistence pays.
+If you've heard nothing within two full working days, try again.
+Please note that you may not receive responses over weekends or holidays.